-Once a customer has chosen a SunRate subscription to fit their needs via the online tools, the customer will be able to enroll online12 by completing a short application and accepting the program's terms and conditions.
-SDG&E will process the customer's enrollment in the program and send the customer a Welcome Packet, which will confirm the customer's subscription, program terms and conditions and will show how the program's subscription charges appear on the customer's bill.
-The Welcome Packet will also provide additional information on other services that the customer may be interested in, such as energy efficiency programs, SDG&E billing and payment options and other sustainability tips.
-Participants will also be recognized for their participation and helping to make their community a better place to live and work with a small token of appreciation, such as a window sticker for their car, home or business.
+Once a customer has chosen a SunRate subscription to fit their needs, the customer will be able to enroll online 16 by completing a short application and accepting the program's terms and conditions.
+SDG&E will process the customer's enrollment in the program and confirm enrollment and program details, possibly by sending the customer a Welcome Packet, which would confirm the customer's subscription, program terms and conditions and would show how the program's subscription charges appear on the customer's bill.
+The Welcome Packet would also provide additional information on other services that the customer may be interested in, such as energy efficiency programs, SDG&E billing and payment options and other sustainability tips.
+Participants may also be recognized for their participation and helping to make their community a better place to live and work with a small token of appreciation.
+SDG&E may elect to conduct customer research at a future date to confirm how best to communicate with potential participating customers and may revise its communications approaches accordingly.
 The customer's participation in the SunRate program will begin with the billing period month after their enrollment application is processed.
 An example SunRate enrollment process flow can be found in Appendix A.